WEBMD AND SHRIVER MEDIA SURVEY SHEDS NEW LIGHT ON OUR UNDERSTANDING OF AND RESPONSE TO THE GROWING ALZHEIMER’S EPIDEMIC

 Despite a majority of respondents (78%) who said they know or have known someone with Alzheimer’s and nearly 1 in 5 (18%) who have cared for someone with Alzheimer’s many acknowledged that they have not taken steps to assess their own risk of getting the disease or to prepare for the financial implications of becoming a caregiver.

 “Alzheimer’s is not a natural part of aging.
-It claims a new person every 67 seconds, the majority of whom are women.
 This poll and the facts contained in it should shake us all out of denial.
 This is a disease that affects all of us.
 And it will take all of us to beat it. ”Maria Shriver